Picovoice/picovoice/README.md

 let manager = PicovoiceManager(
     accessKey: accessKey,
     keywordPath: "/path/to/keyword.ppn",
     onWakeWordDetection: {
-        // logic to execute upon deletection of wake word },
+        // logic to execute upon detection of wake word },
     contextPath: "/path/to/context.rhn",
     onInference: { inference in
         // logic to execute upon completion of intent inference })
 ```